RIDE | Research on Infrastructure in Developing Economies

 A Collaborative Programme

-As a platform programme, RIDE operates through a collaborative model with UK International Development as the primary funder, providing core strategic investment and direction, and is complemented by co-financing from Shell Foundation the German Federal Ministry for Economic Cooperation and Development (BMZ) and Canada’s International Development Research Centre.
+As a platform programme, RIDE operates through a collaborative model with UK International Development as the primary funder, providing core strategic investment and direction, and is complemented by co-financing from Shell Foundation the German Federal Ministry for Economic Cooperation and Development (BMZ) and Canada’s International Development Research Centre (IDRC).

 RIDE programme delivery is carried out by implementation partners, including GIZ, WRI, TRL and the Shell Foundation, who lead on science, innovation and technology activities.